 If you envision God as a radiant light which pervades throughout the universe, then if you are blessed this may be the vision you will see.
 An important concept in Sikhism is that God does not take form (Guru Granth Sahib and Dasam Granth), he is formless and pervades throught his creation.

 The Bhakti movement in India was at its peak in the 14th and 15th centuries.
 Several men of God who belonged by birth to poor families and the so-called low castes earned spiritual heights and thus gained fame far and wide.
 Many more from such lower state of society emulated them in pursuit of the divine ideal.
 Dhanna was also one such devotee of God.
-Guru Arjan Sahib has said that Dhanna heard of the fame of Namdev, saw for himself the spiritual grandeur of Kabir, learnt of the uplifted spiritual and moral position of Ravidas and experienced Sain's mystical oneness with the Lord.
+Guru Arjan Sahib has said that Dhanna heard of the fame of Namdev, saw for himself the spiritual grandeur of Kabir, learnt of the uplifted spiritual and moral position of Ravidas and experienced Sain's mystical oneness with God.
 All this inspired in Dhanna's heart a deep felt urge to realize God.

 Brahmin used to worship idols

 And Dhanna went out to graze cows;